 If you failed to adhere to these rules, you may bear some of the liability for the accident.
-Under the state’s modified comparative negligence rules, your percentage of fault will reduce your damage award.
+Under Ohio Revised Code Section 2315.33, your percentage of fault will reduce your damage award.
 If you were more than 50 percent to blame for the accident, you cannot recover compensation.

 Even if you believe you played a role in the accident, you should not discuss fault with the at-fault driver or their insurer without first speaking to an attorney.
-Our lawyers can determine your level of liability and fight for the most compensation possible in your case.
+Your lawyer can determine your level of liability and fight for the most compensation possible in your case.

-How Can a Lawyer Help Me Recover Compensation?
+How Can an Pedestrian Accident Lawyer Serving Upper Arlington Help Me Recover Compensation?

-After we collect evidence proving fault and calculate a fair value for your claim, we will try to settle with the insurance company.
-We will begin the negotiation process to get you the compensation you deserve.
-If the insurer tries to offer you a low settlement or deny your claim, we will push for a fair offer.
+After a lawyer collects evidence proving fault and calculates a fair value for your claim, they may try to settle with the insurance company.
+Law firms like Bressman Law can begin the negotiation process to get you the compensation you deserve.
+If the insurer tries to offer you a low settlement or deny your claim, a skilled pedestrian accident attorney will push for a fair offer.

-If the insurer refuses to offer you a fair payout, we will take your case to court.
-We have experience litigating this type of case.
-Let us put it to work for you.
+If the insurer refuses to offer you a fair payout, a lawyer may then take your case to court.
+Bressman Law has experience litigating this type of case.

 If you are facing extensive injuries and medical costs after a pedestrian accident, Bressman Law can help.
 When we take on your case, we will keep you informed through every step in the claims process.
 You will know what we are doing, how negotiations are going, and what we plan to do next.
 We are available to answer any questions you have along the way.
-Call us today at 877-707-1385 to set up a free consultation.
+Set up a free consultation today.

 Call or text (614) 538-1116 or complete a Free Case Evaluation form